umccr/arteria-runfolder/README.md

 Currently supported states are:

-    NONE    -> No RTAComplete.txt file available
+    none      -> No RTAComplete.txt file available
+    pending   -> An action is pending
-    READY   -> Has found and RTAComplete.txt file STARTED -> Some type of processing is going on of this runfolder DONE    -> Processing has finished
+    ready     -> Has found and RTAComplete.txt file started   -> Some type of processing is going on of this runfolder done      -> Processing has finished
-    ERROR   -> Some problem has been detected
+    error     -> Some problem has been detected cancelled -> The process has been cancelled

 All states can be set via posting to the API.
 E.g:

-    curl -X POST --data '{"state": "STARTED"}' http://localhost:9999/api/1.0/runfolders/</path/to/my_runfolder>
+    curl -X POST --data '{"state": "started"}' http://localhost:9999/api/1.0/runfolders/path/</path/to/my_runfolder>

 This means that the client (e.g. a workflow) is responsible for updating the state, and determining how to handle it.